rkritchat/blog-api/README.md

 1. Create
 2. Get content by title

-This project use grpc, AWS-S3 and Mongodb.
+This project use grpc, AWS-S3 and Mongodb.<br><br>
-Ps. client folder is for testing only.
+Ps. client folder is just for testing.